Constitution

 • Be available for weekly meetings with the Chair to discuss, advise and/or solve various issues, including but not limited to, curricular, student, fiscal, and faculty issues, as they arise.

-• Review and propose revisions or amendments of the Constitution and bring to the Department for approval.
+• Review and propose revisions or amendments of the Constitution and bring them to the Department for approval.

 • In an absence of the Chair, the Associate Chair shall:

-• Manage the day-to-day business of the Department.
+• Manage the day-to-day business of the Department

 • Be responsible to conduct Department meetings.